 - The swelling, pain and lack of stability means that players cannot continue with the activity they were doing.

-- High trauma and contact causes a series of injuries such as ACL injury, MCL injury and medial meniscus injury all together due to the knee being pushed forcibly into knock-knee.
+- High trauma and contact injuries typically occur as a series of injuries such as ACL injury, MCL injury and medial meniscus injury all together due to the knee being pushed forcibly into knock-knee.

 Treatment Of An ACL Tear

-A physiotherapist will manage a recent ACL injury by using the PRICE protocol.
-A knee brace might be necessary if the knee is unstable with crutches to limit weight bearing on a painful knee.
-Ice, a compression bandage, elevation of the leg and gentle muscle contractions will settle the knee down.
+An acute ACL injury is managed by a physiotherapist using the PRICE protocol.
+A knee brace might be necessary if the knee is unstable and crutches may be required to allow limited weight bearing on a very painful knee.
+Ice, a compression bandage, elevation of the leg and gentle muscle contractions will be used to settle the knee down.

 Once the knee is settled and the swelling has subsided, assessment of the stability of the knee is much easier.
 Physio treatment of a knee with a torn ACL concentrates on developing hamstring and quadriceps strength and on restoring the joint position sense of the knee.
 Much of the work is done with the foot on the ground (closed kinetic chain exercises) rather than exercises such as quads bench knee extensions (open kinetic chain exercises).

-ACL Reconstruction is typically performed more than three weeks after injury but not later than six months as meniscal injury and poorer repair can result from delay.
+ACL Reconstruction is typically performed later than three weeks after injury but sooner than six months as meniscal injury and poorer repair can result from too long a delay.
 Arthroscopic knee surgery is now the preferred method of ACL reconstruction.

 Bone-Patella-Bone (BTB) Autografts

-An autograft means a graft from the same person who is having the repair, using a part of his or her own body.
-A piece of bone is taken from the patella and the tibial tuberosity (the large lump below the knee at the front) with part of the patellar ligament connecting the two.
-This makes up the new anterior cruciate ligament once it is installed in the knee.
+An autograft means a graft from the same person having the repair, using a part of their own body.
+A piece of bone is taken from the patella and from the tibial tuberosity (the large lump below the knee at the front) with part of the patellar ligament connecting the two making up the new anterior cruciate ligament once it is installed in the knee.
 Anterior knee pain, pain at the front of the knee associated with the patella, is a known complication in 10-40% of subjects.

-HT grafts are popular as patients suffer less anterior knee pain and it allows faster recovery.
+HT grafts are popular as they suffer less anterior knee pain and allow faster recovery in patients.
 Studies have shown HT grafts have a comparable performance to BTB autografts.

 Allografts are taken from someone else, typically a deceased person.
 While popular in the past, there have been problems with transmission of infections and potential immune problems.

-Synthetic grafts have been used but problems with failure of synthetic grafts and swelling in the knee have stopped their use.
+Synthetic grafts have been used but problems with failure of the graft and swelling in the knee have led to their use being stopped.